bdrhoa/TangoCard_Java_SDK/README.md

 <a name="sdk_overview"></a>
 # Tango Card SDK Overview #

-The Tango Card Java SDK is a wrapper around the <a href="https://github.com/tangocarddev/General/blob/master/TangoCard_API.md" target="_blank">Tango Card API</a>.
+The Tango Card Java SDK is a wrapper around the <a href="https://github.com/tangocarddev/General/blob/master/Tango_Card_Service_API.md" target="_blank">Tango Card Service API</a>.

 As such, it has two primary types of objects, Requests and Responses; which are handled by a wrapper class `tangocard.sdk.TangoCardServiceApi`.